Rasquin/project1/README.md

 The imagen for stepping stone was copied from Wikipedia https://en.wikipedia.org/wiki/I%27m_a_Believer#/media/File:The_Monkees_single_02_I%27m_a_Believer.jpg

 ### Acknowledgements
+The brief for this project was given by Code Institute.
 I received inspiration for this project from my grandmother, who lived and enjojed the 60s.
 I was listening to her playlist during the early part of the project.